SSM-Based Data-Driven Control for Soft Robotic Muscles

 Technical Stack

-- Data-driven reduced-order modeling from forced-response trajectories
+- Data-driven system identification from forced-response experiments

 - Inverse-model feedforward + PI feedback control